Top of site

 Korea (Busan) Container Route

 Regular routes between Maizuru and Korea were established in March 1990, and users have praised these routes for their clear operating schedules and speedy handling of cargo.
-In October 2009 the shipping schedule was revised, leading to an improved route that connects Maizuru and Busan in only one day.
-This is a large improvement in terms of convenience of export.

 Frequency

-One trip per week (arriving and departing every Thursday)
+One trip per week (arriving and departing every Tuesday)

 Operator